-The egg/nest destruction will be conducted by Goose Busters, based out of Holly, Michigan.
+If approved, the egg/nest destruction will be conducted by Goose Busters, based out of Holly, Michigan.
 The contractor is licensed by the State of Michigan DNR.
-The egg/nest destruction must be done by May 20, 2018.
 All costs relating to the destruction are the sole responsibility of the applicant.
+ILHA would be required to notify any lakefront landowners or sites with multiple property owners of ongoing activities.
+Island Lake Homeowners Association would fund, administer, and coordinate the effort and would require no funding or additional effort from the City beyond consideration of the resolution.